lecture

 Lecturer: James McGrath Morris

 James McGrath Morris is an award-winning and New York Times bestselling biographer.
 He is the author five biographies and three works of narrative non-fiction.
-His most recent work is Tony Hillerman: A Life, which was a finalist for an Edgar Award.
-He lives in Santa Fe, NM, and serves as Executive Director of the New Mexico Writers organization.
+He also serves as Executive Director of the New Mexico Writers organization.

 Adolph Ochs